kpanic9/k8s-bootstrap/kubeadm/README.md

 # kubeadm

 kubeadm is a tool used for bootstraping Kubernetes clusters.
-Scripts included here can be used for creating single master multi worker cluster using Ubuntu servers.
+Scripts included here can be used for creating single master (or multi master) multi worker cluster using Ubuntu servers.

 ## Steps